jenguin777/bamazon/README.md

     * Add New Product - allow the manager to add a completely new product to the store.

-`bamazonSupervisor.js` - running this application will provide the following options for Supervisors:
+`node bamazonSupervisor.js` - running this application will provide the following options for Supervisors:

     * View Product Sales by Department - lists the Department ID, Department Name, Overhead Costs, Product Sales, and Total Profit for each department.